Zach McKinstry Player Props: Tigers vs. Twins

 Zach McKinstry At The Plate

-- McKinstry has seven doubles, a triple, five home runs and 25 walks while batting .250.
+- McKinstry is hitting .243 with seven doubles, a triple, five home runs and 25 walks.

-- McKinstry has reached base via a hit in 35 games this year (of 59 played), and had multiple hits in eight of those games.
+- McKinstry has picked up a hit in 35 of 60 games this season, with multiple hits eight times.

-- He has homered in 8.5% of his games this season, and 2.4% of his chances at the plate.
+- In 8.3% of his games this year, he has hit a long ball, and 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.